sencha/code-guidelines/Preventing_JavaScript_Errors.md

 When defining JavaScript functions, beware of [hoisting](http://elegantcode.com/2011/03/24/basic-javascript-part-12-function-hoisting/).

-Function declarations are defined at parse-time (when the browser first downloads the code):
+Function declarations are evaluated at parse-time (when the browser first downloads the code):

     // FUNCTION DECLARATION (preferred)
     function sum(x, y) {